Semtech (NASDAQ:SMTC) Updates Q1 2023 Earnings Guidance

-Semtech (NASDAQ:SMTC – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
+Semtech (NASDAQ:SMTC – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.720-$0.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.700.
 The company issued revenue guidance of $195 million-$205 million, compared to the consensus revenue estimate of $192.33 million.

-A number of analysts recently commented on the company.
-Needham & Company LLC decreased their price target on Semtech from $100.00 to $85.00 and set a buy rating for the company in a research report on Thursday, March 17th.
-Susquehanna Bancshares increased their price target on Semtech from $69.00 to $75.00 in a research report on Thursday, March 17th.
-Stifel Nicolaus decreased their price target on Semtech from $102.00 to $95.00 in a research report on Thursday, March 17th.
-Susquehanna increased their price target on Semtech from $69.00 to $75.00 and gave the company a hold rating in a research report on Thursday, March 17th.
-Finally, Zacks Investment Research raised Semtech from a hold rating to a strong-buy rating and set a $81.00 price target for the company in a research report on Tuesday, March 22nd.
-Two equities research analysts have rated the stock with a hold rating, seven have issued a buy rating and two have given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $83.27.
+Semtech (NASDAQ:SMTC – Get Rating) last issued its earnings results on Wednesday, March 16th.
+The semiconductor company reported $0.70 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.69 by $0.01.
+The company had revenue of $190.60 million during the quarter, compared to analyst estimates of $189.34 million.
+Semtech had a net margin of 16.96% and a return on equity of 17.89%.
+The company’s revenue for the quarter was up 15.7% on a year-over-year basis.
+During the same quarter last year, the business posted $0.31 EPS.
+Equities analysts expect that Semtech will post 2.76 earnings per share for the current year.

-In other news, CEO Mohan Maheswaran sold 25,000 shares of the firm’s stock in a transaction on Thursday, March 24th.
-The stock was sold at an average price of $70.13, for a total value of $1,753,250.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, SVP Christopher H. Chang sold 6,950 shares of the stock in a transaction on Monday, March 28th.
-The stock was sold at an average price of $70.57, for a total value of $490,461.50.
+In other Semtech news, SVP Christopher H. Chang sold 6,950 shares of the company’s stock in a transaction that occurred on Monday, March 28th.
+The shares were sold at an average price of $70.57, for a total value of $490,461.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Mohan Maheswaran sold 25,000 shares of the company’s stock in a transaction that occurred on Thursday, March 24th.
+The shares were sold at an average price of $70.13, for a total transaction of $1,753,250.00.
 The disclosure for this sale can be found here.
-Insiders sold 55,400 shares of company stock valued at $4,107,858 over the last ninety days.
-Corporate insiders own 1.30% of the company’s stock.
+Over the last three months, insiders have sold 49,400 shares of company stock valued at $3,501,418.
+1.30% of the stock is currently owned by insiders.

-Hedge funds have recently modified their holdings of the stock.
-Squarepoint Ops LLC purchased a new stake in shares of Semtech in the fourth quarter worth $319,000.
-Zacks Investment Management purchased a new stake in shares of Semtech in the fourth quarter worth $484,000.
-UBS Group AG raised its position in shares of Semtech by 36.5% in the third quarter.
-UBS Group AG now owns 10,737 shares of the semiconductor company’s stock worth $837,000 after buying an additional 2,869 shares in the last quarter.
+Several hedge funds have recently modified their holdings of SMTC.
+Squarepoint Ops LLC acquired a new position in Semtech during the fourth quarter worth $319,000.
+Zacks Investment Management acquired a new stake in Semtech in the fourth quarter valued at $484,000.
+UBS Group AG lifted its stake in Semtech by 36.5% in the third quarter.
+UBS Group AG now owns 10,737 shares of the semiconductor company’s stock valued at $837,000 after acquiring an additional 2,869 shares during the last quarter.
 Glenmede Trust Co.
-NA raised its position in shares of Semtech by 3.6% in the fourth quarter.
+NA lifted its stake in Semtech by 3.6% in the fourth quarter.
 Glenmede Trust Co.
-NA now owns 12,404 shares of the semiconductor company’s stock worth $1,103,000 after buying an additional 430 shares in the last quarter.
-Finally, LPL Financial LLC raised its position in shares of Semtech by 31.4% in the third quarter.
-LPL Financial LLC now owns 14,889 shares of the semiconductor company’s stock worth $1,161,000 after buying an additional 3,560 shares in the last quarter.
-Institutional investors own 96.62% of the company’s stock.
+NA now owns 12,404 shares of the semiconductor company’s stock valued at $1,103,000 after acquiring an additional 430 shares during the last quarter.
+Finally, LPL Financial LLC lifted its stake in Semtech by 31.4% in the third quarter.
+LPL Financial LLC now owns 14,889 shares of the semiconductor company’s stock valued at $1,161,000 after acquiring an additional 3,560 shares during the last quarter.
+96.62% of the stock is owned by institutional investors.

 Semtech Company Profile (Get Rating)